MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/web/index.md

 <img src="cordovaQuickStart.png" alt="sample application" style="float:right"/>
 ### 5. Testing the application

-1. From a **Command-line** window, navigate to the Cordova project's root folder.
+1. From a **Command-line** window, navigate to the **project's root folder → node-server**.
-2. Run the command: `cordova platform add ios/android/windows` to add a platform.
+2. Run the command: `npm install` to install required Node.js configuration.
-3. In the Cordova project, select the **config.xml** file and edit the
-`<mfp:server ... url=" "/>` value with the IP address of the MobileFirst Server.

-    Alternatively, if you have installed the MobileFirst Develper CLI then navigate to the project root folder and run the command `mfpdev app register`.
-If a remote server is used instead of a local server, first use the command `mfpdev server add` to add it.

-4. Run the command: `cordova run`.
+3. Run the command: `npm start` to start the Node.js server.

-If a device is connected, the application will be installed and launched in the device,
-Otherwise the Simulator or Emulator will be used.
+4. In your browser, visit the URL: [http://localhost:9081/home](http://localhost:9081/home).

 <br clear="all"/>
 ### Results